bittyphp/bitty-container/README.md

 }
 ```

-Then pass your provider(s) into the container.
+Then register your provider with the container.

 ```php
 <?php